 The global economy has produced many impersonal conglomerates, with less loyalty of the company to employees, and logically, less loyal employees.
 Companies upsize dynamically, and downsize just as fast.
 Companies have to really work at employee retention, and employees can tell when it is merely lip service.

 Constant changes in media and technology require employers to keep pace, with branded employment web pages, social media, electronic resume readers, applicant tracking systems retrieving people by keywords, and job description language that attracts people rather than lulling them to sleep.
-It actually takes keen awareness and hard work to attract the best people.
+It actually takes keen awareness and hard work to attract the best people and making sure it’s the right time to hire.
 And how do you know if they are really good?
 Resumes all look the same.
 Active job seekers have read books on behavioral interviewing, and know how to game the system with textbook answers.

-The key to all of this is aiming for precision.
+The key to all of this is aiming for precision and making sure you get what you need when hiring.
 How precisely will I identify the right people?
 Where will I find them?
 What will I ask them to be sure I will hire the best one?
 How will I attract and retain the talent I need?

 Employers are well-advised to regard good hiring as a moving target, and keep calibrating to aim correctly, in defining job requirements, casting a wide net (in the right directions) and in attracting, evaluation and retaining the talent needed to move to the next level of company performance.